machanism-org/machai/src/guidances/index-content.md

 ### **Formatting Requirements:**
 - Use clean Markdown syntax for headings, lists, tables, code blocks, and links.
 - Ensure clarity, conciseness, and consistent tone across all sections.
-- Organize the README for optimal navigation and readability.